 France Weather in October

-|Average Low Temperature||Average High Temperature||Average Rainy Days|
+|Average High Temperature||Average Low Temperature||Average Rainy Days|

-What To Pack
+What to Pack

-Packing for France in October is a tricky business.
+Packing for France in October is not straightforward.
 You should definitely prepare for cold weather at some stage during your visit unless you are in the south of France at the beginning of the month.
-But even here, there can be chilly days.
+However, even there you may experience a few chilly days.

-In the north, the weather can be glorious, but it's equally as fickle.
+In the north, the weather can be lovely, but it's equally as fickle.
 Pack layers like sweaters or cardigans, a waterproof windbreaker, a warm jacket for the evening, and good walking shoes.
-If rain is in the forecast, bring boots and a sturdy umbrella that can resist the wind.
+If rain is in the forecast, bring waterproof boots and a sturdy umbrella that can resist the wind.

 October Events in France